Sm Head 05

 HoloSapiens - the TCM "Food as Medicine" Project

-One way of counteracting dampness is exercise.
+One way to counteract dampness is exercise.
 Exercise promotes the flow of Qi throughout the body which disperses dampness like wind blowing away a fog.

-Oxygen is another antidote to dampness.
-Thus promoting a bigger flow of oxygen in the body through different breathing exercises will be of benefit for clearing dampness.
+Oxygen is another antidote to dampness(2).
+Thus promoting a bigger flow of oxygen in the body through different breathing exercises will be beneficial for clearing dampness.

 YS